borisskert/ansible-openvpn/README.md

 ## iptables configuration

-By default iptables is blocking your openvpn traffic so you need to configure them.
+By default, iptables is blocking your openvpn traffic so you need to configure them.
 I didn't use ansible to do that.

 [Arash Milani](https://arashmilani.com) wrote a [small article](https://arashmilani.com/post?id=53) that helped me a lot.